From Nuclear Physics to Nuclear Engineering

 for 4He++ and 80% (14.1 MeV)

-will escape into the blanket material around the reactor,
+escape into the blanket material around the reactor,

-which will get hot by absorbing it.
+which gets hot by absorbing them.

 running a cooling fluid through that blanket.